adamschonewille/phys408OpticalCavity/LabNotebook.md

 ![2,0](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Images%20trying%20to%20maxmize%20power%20in%20first%20mode,%20at%20Cavity%20Length%2012.5cm%20No%20Peizo%20control/capture_20180227_111637.jpg)
 At this distance the modes are all primarily Gauss Legendre Polynomial solutions.

-By applying a significant voltage, we c
+By applying a significant voltage, we can get a mixed mode between 2,2 and 0,0 for the GL polynomial.

 Now we set the cavity 15cm, here there are far more mode possible modes available.
 ![enter image description here](https://raw.githubusercontent.com/akshivbansal/phys408OpticalCavity/master/Images%20trying%20to%20maxmize%20power%20in%20first%20mode,%20at%20Cavity%20Length%2012.5cm%20No%20Peizo%20control/capture_20180227_111629.jpg)